History & Overview Annual Report President's Pages Center News Community Affairs

 Bovine Colostrum

 Bovine colostrum is the milk produced by cows for the first several days following birthing.
-It is rich in antibodies, growth factors, cytokines, and protects the newborn calf from infections.
-Bovine colostrum has been used as a dietary supplement since last decade.
-Studies in humans have shown that it has several beneficial effects.
-Individuals who are allergic to dairy products should avoid bovine colostrum.
+It is rich in antibodies, growth factors, and cytokines, and protects the newborn calf from infections.
+It has also been used as a dietary supplement in the last decade.

 • Diarrhea